-- [Waived for Fall 2021 Applicants] A copy of your Graduate Record Exam results.
+- [Waived for Spring 2022 and Fall 2022 Applicants] A copy of your Graduate Record Exam results.
 Scores should be from an exam taken within the past five years.

-- International students whose native language is not English must submit TOEFL or IELTS scores.
+- International students whose native language is not English must submit TOEFL or IELTS scores OR Duolingo (NOTE: Duolingo will be accepted for Spring 2022 and Fall 2022 applicants.
 (Note: a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 3 overall on the IELTS.
 The University Graduate School has a list of countries that are exempt from this requirement.)

 - A copy of your resume or CV.

 - We also recommend reaching out to at least one SUCCEED faculty member prior to applying to learn more about the program.